codepath/android_guides/Progress-Bar-Custom-View.md

 ![](https://i.imgur.com/rMW3K4A.gif)

-Review the [creating a custom view](http://guides.codepath.com/android/Defining-Custom-Views) cliffnotes for a broader overview of what is required in building custom views.
+Review the [[creating a custom view|Defining-Custom-Views]] cliffnotes for a broader overview of what is required in building custom views.

 ### Prepare app skeleton